khambir/khambir.github.io/_posts/2023-06-17-tests-in-mobile-development.md

 ### Other Benefits of Tests:
 Writing tests brings several benefits to mobile software development:
-* 🏎️ Development speed: Tests catch errors early, allowing developers to fix problems promptly and maintain a faster development pace.
+* 🏎️ **Development speed**: Tests catch errors early, allowing developers to fix problems promptly and maintain a faster development pace.
-* ✅ Safe refactoring: Tests act as a safety net during code refactoring, ensuring that changes do not introduce regressions or unintended consequences.
+* ✅ **Safe refactoring**: Tests act as a safety net during code refactoring, ensuring that changes do not introduce regressions or unintended consequences.
-* 🐞 Early detection of bugs: Tests help identify issues and unexpected behavior early in the development cycle, enabling developers to address them promptly and reduce debugging efforts later on.
+* 🐞 **Early detection of bugs**: Tests help identify issues and unexpected behavior early in the development cycle, enabling developers to address them promptly and reduce debugging efforts later on.
-* 📈 Better code quality: Writing tests encourages cleaner and more maintainable code, leading to improved overall code quality.
+* 📈 **Better code quality**: Writing tests encourages cleaner and more maintainable code, leading to improved overall code quality.
-* 🙌 Reduced manual testing: Automated tests eliminate the need for extensive manual testing, saving time and effort while maintaining consistent and reliable results.
+* 🙌 **Reduced manual testing**: Automated tests eliminate the need for extensive manual testing, saving time and effort while maintaining consistent and reliable results.

 # 🎛️ Test Types Overview
 Testing in software development can be categorized into three types, represented by a pyramid
 ![Test types pyramid](/assets/img/posts/tests_in_mob_dev/test_types_pyramid.png)
-1. Unit Testing: Unit testing, comparable to testing individual components of a rocket like the fuel tank or combustion chamber, focuses on testing isolated units of code.
+1. **Unit Testing**: Unit testing, comparable to testing individual components of a rocket like the fuel tank or combustion chamber, focuses on testing isolated units of code.
 It verifies that each unit performs correctly in isolation, catching bugs early on.
 Unit testing is efficient and cost-effective.
-2. Integration Testing: Similar to verifying the interaction between the fuel tank and combustion chamber, integration testing ensures that different components work together properly.
+2. **Integration Testing**: Similar to verifying the interaction between the fuel tank and combustion chamber, integration testing ensures that different components work together properly.
 It validates the communication and collaboration between units that have passed their individual tests.
-3. End-to-End Testing: End-to-end testing, analogous to launching a rocket to observe its behavior throughout the entire process, validates the entire system as a whole.
+3. **End-to-End Testing**: End-to-end testing, analogous to launching a rocket to observe its behavior throughout the entire process, validates the entire system as a whole.
 It simulates real-life scenarios, including user interactions, and ensures seamless functionality across all components.
 End-to-end testing represents the highest level of testing and is comprehensive but can be more expensive to maintain.

 In summary, unit testing focuses on testing isolated units, integration testing verifies component interactions, and end-to-end testing validates the system as a whole, mirroring the stages of a rocket’s development and launch process.
 While the traditional testing pyramid emphasizes a larger base of unit tests and fewer end-to-end tests, some teams prioritize end-to-end testing more prominently.
 This approach, known as the inverted pyramid, ensures thorough validation of features before releasing them to end users.